LokyinZHAO/smart-gloves-server/README.md

-# ICT Project
+# ICT Project -- Smart Gloves

 ## preparation

-We implemented this project initially on `macOS Big Sur 11.6`, but `Ubuntu 20.04.3 LTS`should also compatible, which is exactly the platform we plan to port to.
+We implemented this project initially on `macOS Big Sur 11.6`, but `Ubuntu 20.04.3 LTS`should also be compatible, which is exactly the platform we plan to port to.

 Users can use `apt`  on Ubuntu or `homebrew` on macOS to install the required dependencies.